CENTRAL KALIMANTAN, BORNEO, INDONESIA

 Broken Roads of Borneo

-Exploring the network of old logging roads in the Heart of Borneo, by mountain bike, to document the causes and impact of deforestation on the people and environment.
+Exploring the network of logging roads in the Heart of Borneo, by mountain bike, to document the causes and impact of deforestation on the people and environment.

 I’ve been dreaming of climbing the pinnacle since I first saw it in the distance during an aerial recce for the Murung Raya Expedition.
 It has captivated me, but it’s proven very difficult to get to.
-Last year I tried and failed to get close to it by driving along old logging roads in a massive 4×4.
+In 2015 I tried and failed to get close to it by driving along old logging roads in a massive 4×4.
 The roads were simply too beat up.
 We only made it half way.

 This year it struck me that my best shot would be to use mountain bikes to navigate these old logging roads that penetrate so deep into the Heart of Borneo.
 If the roads are too bad, or I have to cross rivers, I’ll be able to pick up my bike and walk, or build rafts.
 I had considered motorbikes, but I figured a mountain bike would be more likely to get me there eventually, and in one piece.